Jesse L. Douglas

 Jesse Lee Douglas Sr. (August 19, 1930 – February 17, 2021) was an American civil rights activist.
-He was a key figure in the planning of the Selma to Montgomery marches.
+He was a key figure in the planning of the successful Selma to Montgomery march.

 Early life and career

 Douglas was born in New Orleans on August 19, 1930.
 His father was Willie Lee Douglas, a chef for the United States Merchant Marine, and his mother was Isabella Douglas, a maid.
 He was an African American born with albinism, a trait that spared him from much of the police brutality of the era.
 He studied at Dillard University before transferring to and graduating from Lane College in 1959.
 He would later receive his Doctor of Ministry degree from the Interdenominational Theological Center in Atlanta, Georgia.

 Later in his life, Douglas continued to serve in the ministry until his retirement in 2004.
 He served at Christian Methodist Episcopal churches across the nation until that time.

 Activism

 While studying at the ITC in 1960, Douglas joined the Student Non-Violent Coordinating Committee.
 It was during this time that he met Martin Luther King Jr., and the interaction inspired Douglas to stage a desegregation protest at the cafeteria in the Georgia State Capitol.
-The resulting lawsuit, Douglas and Reynolds vs. Vandenberg, resulting in all the facilities in the Atlanta capitol building to be desegregated.
+The resulting lawsuit, Douglas and Reynolds vs. Vandenberg, resulted in all the facilities in the Atlanta capitol building being desegregated.

 For three years, from 1963 to 1966, Douglas was president of the Montgomery Improvement Association.
+He was cited as an "egotistical" and "militant" figure by local police.
+Douglas denounced the behavior of workers from the Southern Christian Leadership Conference personally to Randolph Blackwell, and later withdrew all support from the organization.

-It was in this role that he assisted in planning the 1965 Selma to Montgomery marches, as at this time he was a close aide of Dr. King.
+It was in his role as president that he assisted in planning the third 1965 Selma to Montgomery march, as at this time he was a close aide of Dr. King.
 During the protest, Douglas was photographed alongside Dr. King and John Lewis, who would later serve in the United States Congress.
 In newspapers nationwide, Douglas was misidentified as an "unidentified white man".

+On the day of mourning for Robert F. Kennedy's death in 1968, Douglas set up lodging for those participating in the Marks, Mississippi mule train so that they could attend services in Birmingham, Alabama.

 After his retirement, he spoke at many Martin Luther King Jr. Day events.